An Argument For Tailoring Your Clothes (Without Spending A Fortune)

-About three years ago, I overheard a former editor I worked for asking incredulously why young people didn’t tailor their clothes.
+About three years ago, I overheard a former editor I worked for asking incredulously why young people didn’t tailor their clothing.
 I don’t have the time or money for that, I thought, and not all of my clothes are expensive or precious enough to invest in a seamstress.
-Sure, that’s nice for those whose wardrobes are lined with designer pieces, but it’s a luxury.
+Sure, that’s nice for those whose wardrobes are lined with designer pieces — but it’s a luxury.

 The first time I had anything tailored was last year.
-I’d been to a vintage kilo sale, where for £15 you can buy any amount of items weighing a kilo in total.
-I’d rooted out some of the prettiest dresses I’d seen in a while – romantic florals with billowing sleeves and ruffled necklines – but when I got home and tried them on, it was glaringly obvious that dress sizes have changed a fair bit since the 1970s, and some of them were comedic in their length.
-But the stitching and cut displayed the kind of craftsmanship you’re hard-pressed to find on the high street these days.
-I didn’t want to waste them so I dropped by my nearest tailor, Alpine Dry Cleaners in south London, to see what they could do.
+I’d been to a vintage sale, where for £15 you could buy any amount of items weighing one kilogram total.
+I’d rooted out some of the prettiest dresses I’d seen in a while — romantic florals with billowing sleeves and ruffled necklines — but when I got home and tried them on, it was glaringly obvious that sizes have changed a bit since the '70s, and some were comedic in length.
+But the stitching and cut displayed the kind of craftsmanship you’re hard-pressed to find on the mass market these days.
+So I dropped them off at Alpine Dry Cleaners in South London to see what they could do.

 Advertisement

-After asking about the length, fit and fall I wanted for each piece, a lovely woman with astoundingly quick hands pinned my dresses in all the right places, nipping in my waist, taking up the hem, and darting the side seams until her work was done.
-On my way home one evening, I collected my dresses (£60 for five items) and tried them on.
-Needless to say, they all fit like a glove.
-It was a marked change from the disappointing experience of shop changing rooms, and I get compliments on the altered dresses every time I wear them – not because they’re everyone’s taste, but because they look like they’re supposed to look.
-They hang naturally and accentuate parts of my body I’ve struggled to dress my whole life.
-For £75, I have five beautiful pieces that I wear on rotation, and which no one else has.
+After asking about the length, fit, and fall I wanted for each piece, a lovely woman with astoundingly quick hands pinned my dresses in all the right places, nipping in my waist, taking up the hem, and darting the side seams until her work was done.
+On my way home one evening, I collected my dresses (under-$100 for five items) and tried them on.
+They all fit like a glove.
+It was a marked change from the disappointing experience of fitting rooms, and I get compliments on the altered dresses every time I wear them — not because they’re everyone’s taste, but because they look how they’re supposed to look; they hang naturally and accentuate parts of my body I’ve struggled to dress my whole life.

+Like many other women, I battle with fast-fashion's varying sizes.
+Our bodies aren't prescriptive, and most of us have proportions that these retailers simply don't cater to.
+For freelance stylist and art director Victoria Bain, it's no longer just about having existing pieces tailored — she now also replicates her favorite shapes in new textiles.

 Advertisement

-But getting your clothes tailored isn’t just about a flattering fit.
+Getting your clothes tailored isn’t just about fit, though.
 I used to go through so many clothes that my wardrobe was bursting at the seams, and pieces that had lost my interest lay discarded on my bedroom floor.
 With every seasonal trend landing in shops straight from the catwalks, we can try any aesthetic for very little financial cost.
 While it’s getting easier to shop consciously, thanks to the likes of H&M pledging to produce clothes with organic materials in the near future and Mango offering sustainable capsule collections, it’s still vital that we shop mindfully.
-When fashion’s carbon footprint is predicted to rise to 2,791 tonnes by 2030, and its water consumption to grow by half, isn’t less shopping and more investing the answer?
-You don’t need to buy secondhand to make the most of tailoring.
-Buy a pair of jeans that you love but don’t quite fit, get them tailored and you won’t need another pair until the knees are worn and the pockets are falling off.
+When fashion’s carbon footprint is predicted to rise to 2,791 tons by 2030 and its water consumption to grow by half, isn’t less shopping and more investing the answer?

 When you view your clothes as things that go the distance, you develop a relationship with them that I had long forgotten about.
-As a teen I had a pair of shoes that I wore everywhere, from first dates to gigs, until the soles fell off.
-They were my prized possession and I have memories attached to them.
-I can’t say the same for the countless high street dresses I’ve run through.
-Somewhere along the way I lost my connection to the clothes I wear, perhaps because of the distance fast fashion creates between the maker and the buyer.
+As a teen, I had a pair of shoes that I wore everywhere, from first dates to gigs, until the soles fell off.
+They were my prized possession, and I have memories attached to them.
+I can’t say the same for the countless fast-fashion dresses I’ve run through.
+Somewhere along the way, I lost a connection to the clothes I wear, perhaps because of the distance these stores creates between the maker and the buyer.
 When the underpaid workers that make our clothes are hidden from us via global shipping, we don’t consider their rights or their craft.
-One of the things I appreciate most when wearing my tailored dresses is the labour and love that went into them.
+One of the things I appreciate most when wearing my tailored dresses is the labor and love that went into them.
 I know the woman who sews my clothes, who turns them from sometimes shapeless or ill-fitting pieces into, well, mine.

 Advertisement